 The COVID-19 crisis is reversing years of hard-won gains in women, children and adolescent health.
 One year on, with disrupted health systems and economies severely impacted, women and children in the world’s poorest and most vulnerable countries have been hardest hit by this secondary crisis.
-To help countries reclaim the gains, the Global Financing Facility for Women, Children and Adolescents (GFF), a partnership hosted at the World Bank, has launched a resource mobilization campaign to protect essential health services and strengthen health systems, as countries prepare for the rollout of COVID-19 tools and strive for a resilient and inclusive recovery.
+To help countries reclaim the gains, the Global Financing Facility for Women, Children and Adolescents (GFF), a partnership hosted at the World Bank, has launched a resource mobilization campaign to raise $1.2 billion by the end of 2021 to protect essential health services and strengthen health systems, as countries prepare for the rollout of COVID-19 tools and strive for a resilient and inclusive recovery.
 The campaign is co-hosted by the governments of Canada and Senegal, along with the World Bank.

 Watch the GFF Launch Event ‘Reclaim the Gains’ which took place virtually on May 7, 2021.
 The event brought together ministers from Canada, Senegal, Netherlands, Norway, Nigeria, and Ethiopia and many other partners and community representatives to discuss the crisis, call for urgent action, and pledge their support to the GFF campaign.